Climate of Concern The movie Shell released in 1991 which identified the primary

 We didn't do any of those when they would have been easy.
 Now, we're going to do it the hard way, or

 suffer the consequences.
-Unfortunately, we only have one planet, so those who choose not to reduce their
+We only have one planet, so those who choose not to reduce their

 GHG emisisons are making the decision to suffer the consequences for all of us.